gordonwatts/seattlesnowmass2021.github.io/pages/registration.md

 We encourage you to also join us for the workshop dinner.
 To keep costs reasonable, the price of each dinner ticket includes the food only (including dessert and coffee/tea).
 We will have a cash/credit card bar for people to purchase wine and drinks in the dinner venue.
 The cost of the dinner is $49.
 Children under 12 years of age are free.
 Dietary preferences should be listed on the registration form.

 On July 27, they day after the workshop, there is a day-trip to visit LIGO/Hanford.
 The cost of the complete day is $80 dollars, and includes the tour and the bus ride there and back.

+Refunds are possible for in-person registration before July 1st.
+A $75 processing fee will be charged.
+If you will miss the workshop due to COVID, please contact the local organizing committee ([via email](mailto:snowmass-loc2022@uw.edu)) to request a refund, and please get better as fast as possible!!

 ## Virtual Registration